clubledger/clubledger-com/contact-thanks.markdown

 permalink: /contact-thanks/
 ---

-The contact form has been submitted.
+The contact form has been received.

 Thank you.